Blog

 Typical of many states, travel nurses earn more weekly than the staff nurses in Arizona.
 Travel nurses in Flagstaff and Phoenix make approximately $2500 per week, and travel nurses in Mesa make about $3000 per week!
 That makes a travel nurse’s annual salary about $145,000 versus a staff nurse’s $85,000 annual salary.
 This significant difference in annual salary can make travel nursing a lucrative option if it works for your lifestyle!

 Choosing between a housing stipend or finding housing yourself can significantly affect your take-home income.
-Be sure to do your research to find the best Arizona travel nurse housing option for you and your budget.
+Be sure to do your research to find the best travel nurse housing in Arizona option for you and your budget.

 Types of short-term housing for travel nurses in Arizona